nacleric/devTyper/README.md

 # TODO:
-x Events that trigger style changes to each character (buggy)
+- Events that trigger style changes to each character (buggy)
-- Find a good font theme (Roboto Mono, Monospaced)
 - Create Timer counting down from 60 seconds
 - Create a tracker for number of errors